nymtech/nym/documentation/docs/src/ecash/double-spend-prot.md

 All Gateways periodically forward the collected zkNyms to the Quorum, enabling them to pinpoint and blacklist any clients who double spend.
 Upon receiving the tickets, the Quorum appends all the incoming serial numbers to the global list of spend zkNym serial numbers and proceed with the identification process for any malicious users engaging in double-spending.

 This identification phase involves looking for instances of double spending, identifying the id of the double-spending client, and blacklisting this client by its id.
 Subsequently, when this client requests a new credential, their plaintext public identifier is included in the request.
 The Quorum then checks if this identifier is blacklisted.
 If it is, a new credential is not issued.
 Furthermore, since the PSCs are only attainable after depositing NYM as payment, the Quorum has the authority to withhold the deposited NYMs as a punitive measure for any detected instances of double-spending.

-Through this two-tiered strategy, we not only enable the swift rejection of double-spending attempts at the entry node level but also establish a framework to blacklist and penalize the original culprits, ensuring the integrity and security of the Nym network.